kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 #### Unit Tests

-Test Workload's Controller's function that assigns AdmissionChecks to a Workload
+- Test Workload's Controller's function that assigns AdmissionChecks to a Workload

+- Test Cache that checks ClusterQueue's status

 #### Integration tests
 - Create 2 ResourceFlavors each with a different AdmissionCheck and test if a Workload contains the AdmissionCheck associated with one of the ResourceFlavors;
-- Create 2 AdmissionChecks with different controllers, one associated with ResourceFlavor and the other with ClusterQueue.
-Test if a Workload contains both;
+- Create 2 AdmissionChecks: one associated with ResourceFlavor and the other with ClusterQueue.
+Test if a ClusterQueue is inactive

 ## Drawbacks

 ## Alternatives
 Alternatively we could change `AdmissionChecks` API so it contained selector with a list of `ResourceFlavors` to which it should be assigned.
-There are no strong pros or cons for either approach.
-We chose the current approach because we believe it is more intuitive for users.
+However, this decreases the flexibility of the mechanism, as it would force users to use the same AdmissionChecks for ResourceFlavor regardless of the ClusterQueue where the Workload is submitted.